LinkPhoenix/THP_Installfest/README.md

 - ☑ Ask which IDE you want (Atom, VsCode, Sublime...)
 - ☑ Install Visual Code
 - ☑ Visual code : Install extensions for Ruby environnement
+- ☑ Check if Ruby and Rails is ok
+- ☑ Better Warning
+- ☑ Install Oh My ZSH
+- ☑ More information about THP
 - ◻ Install All
-- ◻ Check if all is ok (RVM, Ruby, Rails, Gems, BDD)
 - ◻ Repair each Installation
-- ☑ Better Warning
-- ☑ Install Oh My ZSH
 - ◻ Oh My ZSH : Enable Plugins for Ruby environnement
-- ☑ More information about THP
 - ◻ Install TERMINATOR
 - ◻ Full reinstall all
 - ◻ Full uninstall Ruby 6.0 (Fix error for rails new)